Thinking of incorporating a company in Singapore? You’re in the right place.

 Unlike when registering a company in Hong Kong, you are not required to have a company secretary at the time of registering a company in Singapore.
 However, you must appoint one within six months from the date of incorporation.

-A company or corporate secretary in Singapore is responsible for ensuring that the company and business activities comply with the country’s laws and regulations.
-They are also responsible for:
+A company or corporate secretary in Singapore is also responsible for:

 The FYE can be 12 months or 52 weeks: